Accuratai/pod-ios/README.md

 ### Consent flow (optional)

 When calling the `startTracking()`-method, it is checked if the user already gave GDPR consent to collect and use his data.
 If not, the user is asked for the GDPR consent through a popup.
 If the user agreed to the GDPR consent, popups are shown to ask his permission to retrieve his location when the app is in foreground or in background.
+If the user gives GDPR consent and location permission, the tracking is started.

 If you want to start the consent flow separately from the tracking, call the askConsents method: